mossadnik/json_tabulator/README.md

 For example, the paths `$.a[*]` and `$.b[*]` cannot be combined because the wildcards are not on the same path.
 On the other hand, `$.a` and `$.b[*].c` can be combined.

-Queries are analysed and compiled independent of the data to be queried
+Queries are analysed and compiled independently of the data to be queried.

 If you think you need to get a combination of attributes that is not allowed, think again.
 If you still think so just run multiple queries and do the join afterwards.